Fate of management at Japan's Toshiba a cause of friction for bidders and banks, sources say

 JIP has invited a number of domestic companies, including financial services firm Orix Corp (8591.T) and utility Chubu Electric Power Co Inc (9502.T) to join its consortium.

-State-backed JIC, which has been in talks with U.S. private equity fund Bain Capital and north Asia fund MBK Partners to form a separate consortium, is also preparing to bid, but is unlikely to submit a binding proposal by Monday, two of the sources said.

-The Japanese government owns 96% of JIC.
+State-backed JIC is 96% owned by the Japanese government.
 The trade ministry has said the fund cannot spend taxpayer money on a deal just to take a company private and make things easier for management.
 Any investment would have to fulfil policy goals such as promoting restructuring, it has said.

 JIC hopes to evaluate Toshiba's businesses in more detail, including the impact of slumping global semiconductor demand on the value of Toshiba's 40.6% stake in flash memory chip maker Kioxia Holdings Corp, one of the sources said.